 - Local acoustic trio Meandercat plays every Tuesday at the BluePig (call ahead to confirm).
 Grab some BBQ and watch lead singer and song writer Lenore perform her sweet Americana tunes.

-We hope that this blog post helps you avoid disturbing the natural landscape, and practice Leave No Trace to the best of your abilities so Moab stays beautiful, wild, and clean.
+We hope that this guide helps you plan an epic visit to Moab while preserving the natural landscape and practicing Leave No Trace so Moab stays beautiful, wild, and clean.